 Housing offers are based on availability of units, geographic priority, and date of receipt of application.
 Applicants outside a 30-mile radius of the Teachers College campus have the highest priority for housing.
 To complete an application you should visit our website at www.tc.edu/housing and complete our online housing application.

-Students will be notified by the Office of Residential Services of their housing status on a bi-weekly basis when offers commence for the semester for which they have applied.
+Students will be notified by the Office of Residential Services of their housing status at the beginning of each round for that application period.
 Notification that a housing space is available will be accompanied by instructions about how to select an available room and sign the housing contract, which is done through the myTC portal.
 A non-refundable $750 reservation fee is required to hold the space.
 This fee will be credited to a student's account upon move-in, and may be used to pay for the semester housing charges.

 There is a transfer period twice per year in which students may request a change of assignment.
 Students may choose to exercise the transfer option if they are unsatisfied with their original assignment.

 Applications will be processed beginning (dates approximate):

 - April 15th: Summer B Term

 Once offered an assignment in Teachers College housing, the housing application may not be deferred to another semester.
 Hence, the applicant would need to submit a new housing application and fee for the desired semester.
 The Office of Residential Services must be notified via e-mail if a student decides to defer an application.
 A housing application may be deferred for a maximum of one year, provided an assignment was never offered.